ONSgeo/Area_Classification/README.md

 For more information on the data (England/Wales and Northern Ireland census tables) that is automatically downloaded when running the pipeline via API's, see the [downloading data page in the specifications folder.](https://github.com/ONSgeo/Area_Classification/blob/main/docs/specifications/Downloading_data.md)

 #### 'lookups' folder:
 * Local Authority Districts Names and Codes in the UK Lookup from the [ONS Open Geography Portal](https://geoportal.statistics.gov.uk/).
 We used [Local Authority Districts (December 2022) Names and Codes in the UK](https://geoportal.statistics.gov.uk/datasets/42af123c4663466496dafb4c8fcb0c82_0/explore).
-This is required to convert between are names and area codes.
+This is required to convert between area names and area codes.

 #### 'ew_downloads' folder:
 * England and Wales disability data [disabilitycensus2021.xlsx from the ONS website](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/disability/datasets/disabilityinenglandandwales2021).
 The file name should be 'disabilitycensus2021.xlsx'.